KeePass – Best GUI password management tool to store/secure passwords in Linux

 Install KeePass from source

 Alternatively we can install keepass from source easily but we have to install some dependency packages (mono ≥ 2.0 & xdotool).
-I have tested with fedora 23.

 [Install Mano & xdotool] $ sudo yum install -y mono-core mono-devel xdotool [Download KeePass zip file] $ wget https://sourceforge.net/projects/keepass/files/KeePass%202.x/2.36/KeePass-2.36.zip $ sudo mkdir /opt/KeePass $ sudo unzip /path/to/KeePass-2.36.zip -d /opt/KeePass $ sudo mono KeePass.exe